Team: Fort Wayne Mad Ants

 Fort Wayne has also had six players named to All-NBA G League Teams including Tony Mitchell (2012-2013) and Ron Howard (2013-2014) to the First Team, Chris Hunter (2008-2009), Rob Kurz (2009-2010) and Alex Poythress (2016-2017) to the Second Team and Tony Mitchell (2013-2014) and Walt Lemon Jr. (2017-2018) to the Third Team.

-Fort Wayne will also be featured in this year’s NBA 2K19 video game as part of the MyCareer portion of the game.
+Fort Wayne was featured in the NBA 2K19 video game as part of the MyCareer portion of the game.
 Players working their way up through the game and to the NBA will pass through Fort Wayne and play with the Mad Ants as part of their virtual journey.